-- Heat cooking oil in a wok.
-Add Sambal paste, stir and fry until fragrant.
+- Heat the cooking oil in a wok.
+Add the Sambal paste and stir and fry until it’s fragrant.

-- Add chicken meat and chopped green chili pepper.
-Stir and fry until chicken turns golden brown.
-Add peeled prawn and stir until changes color.
+- Add in the chicken and chopped green chili peppers.
+Stir and fry until the chicken turns golden brown.
+Add in the peeled prawns and stir until they change color.

-- Place in cooked rice.
-Stir and fry for more few minutes until well blended.
-Season with sweet soy sauce (kecap manis) and Nasi Goreng seasoning mix.
-Stir well for few minutes.
+- Put the cooked rice in.
+Stir and it fry for more few minutes until it’s well blended.
+Season it with sweet soy sauce (kecap manis) and Nasi Goreng seasoning mix.
+Stir it well for a couple of minutes.

-- Place on a platter garnished with sliced cucumber and tomatoes on the side.
-Top, with a fried egg.
-Sprinkle with chopped onion leeks.
+- Place it on a platter and garnish it with sliced cucumbers and tomatoes on the side.
+Top it with a fried egg.
+Sprinkle some chopped onion leeks over the top.

 - Serve and enjoy your fantastic Malaysian Nasi Goreng fried rice!